 Oregon’s state motto is “She flies with her own wings.”

-4. How many Native American tribes are located in Oregon?
+4. How many federally recognized Native tribes are located in Oregon?

-Oregon is currently home to nine Native American tribes: Burns Palute of Harney County; Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians; Confederated Tribes of Grand Ronde; Confederated Tribes of Siletz; Confederated Tribes of the Umatilla Reservation; Confederated Tribes of Warm Springs; Cow Creek Band of Umpqua Indians; Coquille Indian Tribe; and Klamath Tribes.
+Oregon is currently home to nine federally recognized Native tribes: Burns Paiute of Harney County; Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians; Confederated Tribes of Grand Ronde; Confederated Tribes of Siletz; Confederated Tribes of the Umatilla Reservation; Confederated Tribes of Warm Springs; Cow Creek Band of Umpqua Indians; Coquille Indian Tribe; and The Klamath Tribes.

 5. How long is the Oregon Coast?